 - Target paper / magazine for publication and an idea of length of letter they require

-- Key talking points from our August 26th collection or the “FAQs” on this website
+- Key talking points from our August 26th collection, the Write4Rights campaign, or the “FAQs” on this website

 - Tips for Writing Letters to the Editor from Virginia Organizing